ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 Gond looked at his hands, still tingling with the memory of that blazing light.
 He thought of the temple, the vision, the voice that had spoken of carrying hope.
 All the signs had been there, but he had refused to see them for what they were.

-"I believe," he said quietly, the words feeling strange on his tongue.
-"Alanyi help me, I believe."
+"I believe," he breathed, the admission a weight off his soul.
+Then, a rougher prayer, almost a curse: "I believe, Alanyi help me."

 The priest smiled, placing a hand on Gond's shoulder.
 "She already has, my friend.
 She already has."